Emergent geometry and duality in the carbon nucleus

-The $0_3^+$ state has been discussed as a breathing mode excitation of the Hoyle state \cite{Li:2022,Zhou:2016mhb}, but its detailed structure remains a matter of debate.
-For example, in a recent work~\cite{Li:2022} the $0_3^+$ and Hoyle states are suggested to have an equilateral triangular shape.
+The $0_3^+$ state has been discussed as a breathing mode excitation of the Hoyle state \cite{Li:2020zsd,Li:2022syy,Zhou:2016mhb}, but its detailed structure remains a matter of debate.
+For example, in a recent work~\cite{Li:2020zsd,Li:2022syy} the $0_3^+$ and Hoyle states are suggested to have an equilateral triangular shape.
 A gas-like structure with a very large radius has also been predicted~\cite{Zhou:2016mhb} for the $0_3^+$ state.
 Our lattice findings suggest that the $0_3^+$ state is a small-amplitude vibrational excitation of the Hoyle state.
 Our findings for the intrinsic shapes of the low-lying states of $^{12}$C are summarized by the triangular shapes in the left panel of Fig.~\ref{fig:spectrum_form}.
 The triangular symbols indicate the intrinsic shape of each nuclear state, either equilateral or obtuse triangle arrangements of alpha clusters.
 The dotted lines for some equilateral triangles indicate significant distortions or large-amplitude displacements of the alpha clusters.
-Some examples of these states are shown in Methods.
-We find that all of the low-lying states with an equilateral triangle formation have significant overlap with some initial state composed of an anti-symmetrized product of mean-field shell model states.
-This constitutes the aforementioned duality.
-In contrast, all of the low-lying states with an obtuse isosceles triangle formation have very little overlap with initial states composed of a product of shell model states.
+Examples of these states are shown in Methods.
+We find that all of the low-lying states with an equilateral triangle formation have significant overlap with some initial state composed of an antisymmetrized product of mean-field shell model states.
+This constitutes the aforementioned duality between shell model and cluster states.
+In contrast, all of the low-lying states with an obtuse isosceles triangle formation have very little overlap with shell model initial states.

 In summary, we have presented the first model-independent tomographic scan of the three-dimensional geometry of the nuclear states of $^{12}$C using the {\it ab initio} framework of nuclear lattice effective field theory.
 We find that the Hoyle state and its $2^+_2$ and $4^+_1$ rotational excitations are composed of an obtuse isosceles triangular arrangement of alpha clusters.
 All of the low-lying nuclear states of $^{12}$C have an intrinsic shape composed of three alpha clusters forming either an equilateral triangle or an obtuse triangle.
 From these basic structural formations, the various nuclear states correspond to different rotational and vibrational excitations as well as either distortions or large-amplitude displacements of the alpha clusters.
 Future studies are planned to revisit this analysis using high-fidelity chiral effective field theory interactions.